The Succulent Plant Page goes to Families of Succulent Plants goes to

 Conophytum bilobum N.E.
 Brown 1922

-This is the type species of the Biloba group of Conophytum, named for their fleshy two-lobed bodies.
+This is the type species of the Biloba group of Conophytum, named for their fleshy two-lobed succulent bodies.
 In this robust species, the tips of the lobes are tinged with red or purple and the showy flowers yellow to orange.
 In some forms, the plant body is spotted.

 Native to the Northern Cape of South Africa, covering a wide area with much variation in form, sometimes separated into sub-species.